peteanyaduba/certified-blockchain-developer-hyperledger-fabric/5-hyperledger-fabric-membership-service-provider.md

         -   TLS is the Transport Layer Security CAs
     6.  **A list of self-signed (X.509) certificates of TLS root of trust for TLS certifiate**

-    All the above certificates are with the MSP.
+    -   All the above certificates are with the MSP.
 We can have a structure for these but the Hyperledger fabric provides a default.
+    -   However, default settings are better to used in cryptography than creating our own custom settings because they've been proved before hand within different industries

+## MSP's Valid Identity

+-  Valid and authorized identities for the MSP instance are required to satisfy the following list conditions:
+    1. MSP instance should be in the form of X.509 certificates with a verifiable certifiate path to exactly one of the root of trust certificates